How to Split Ethernet to Multiple Devices

 With the right Ethernet adapter, you can even power your branching Ethernet solution using a USB connection, making it perfect for portable high-speed connectivity on the go.

 Need more than just Ethernet connectivity on one or more devices?
 Docking stations can go a long way to improving your devices' port options.
 They’re a great alternative to an Ethernet splitter if you need access to a range of different connections.
-The best docking stations can give even the leanest of laptops the ability to connect devices and accessories over HDMI, USB-A, USB-C, Thunderbolt, and more.
+The best docking stations can give even the leanest of laptops the ability to connect devices and accessories over HDMI, USB-A, USB-C, and Thunderbolt, and you can often charge your laptop from them too – super simple if your laptop supports USB-C charging.

 If you just want to know how to split Ethernet connections, though, you’ve come to the right place.
 Here’s everything you need to know about Ethernet splitting.